myllynen/pcp-bcc-pmda/README.md

 Existing BCC Python tools and modules should be possible to be utilized with PCP BCC PMDA modules with reasonable effort.

-Initially, four BCC programs are available to be used by PCP, these serve as examples how to access different data structures used by the programs:
+Initially, four BCC programs were available to be used by PCP, these serve as examples how to access different data structures used by the programs.
+PCP upstream today has more than twenty modules included.

 * [pidpersec](https://github.com/iovisor/bcc/blob/master/tools/pidpersec.py)
 as [sysfork.py](modules/sysfork.py)